jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 14 - Business Continuity.md

 During the 2002-2003 SARS outbreak, some organizations compartmentalized and rotated teams to match the incubation period of the disease.
 In-person contact was also banned during both business and non-business hours; these steps increased resiliency against the threat.

+##### Other effects of disasters that go beyond backups

+It may take a long time for a business to occupy its original premises (if ever!).
+Additionally, equipment in buildings may be damaged by rescue efforts as well as by the disaster.

+#### IT-related disasters and continuity

+- IT equipment destroyed
+- Data destroyed by malware
+- Payment/personal data is stolen
+- Data manipulated (e.g. sending payments to different addresses)
+- Piracy: (stolen data is used in a different jurisdiction)

+Any of the above can happen to a key supplier; for example, British Airways had an issue with a 3rd-party flight booking website.

+## What do BCPs need to consider?

+For IT, minimum application/data requirements and the time in which they must be available is to be considered.
+Outside of IT, hard copies (such as contracts) must be preserved.
+Manufacturers (processing plants for example) must consider skilled staff and embedded technology.

+BCPs need policies for at least the following:
+- Crisis management command structure
+- Telecommunication architecture between primary and secondary work sites
+- Data replication methodology between primary and secondary work sites
+- Backup work sites - applications, data and workspaces required at the secondary work site.

+### Plan Checklist

+- Emergency response
+- Crisis management
+-